FAQ | Monitor technician course online

 Where can I find more information on ventricular assist devices (VADs)?

-University of Pittsburgh Cardiac transplantation program.
+University of Pittsburgh Cardiac Transplantation Program.
 Pittsburgh, PA.
 They have both a wonderful program and a lot of resources available.

 I need clarification regarding the time ECG should be preformed.